anpnrynn/Highlites/README.md

 You can also make queries, requests, comments, provide suggestions and feedback.

-Code is wb written in c# and in vs2022 and makes use of webview2.
+Code is written in c# and in vs2022 and makes use of webview2.

-Prerequisites:
+__Prerequisites:__ (Please install them)
-.net 6.0
+- .net 6.0
-.net framework 4.7.2
+- .net framework 4.7.2

-Home button on the app provides access to help / documentation.